atveit/SwiftStateMachine/README.markdown

 You can also combine definitions in one string by separating them with a semicolon (this could be handy when loading a state machine definition from disk).

 You set the state machine definition's initial state.
 If you don't set the initial state - the first state defined will be assumed to be the initial state.
-It is recommeneded you set the initial state explicitly
+It is recommeneded you set the initial state explicitly:

     machineDefinition.initialState = machineDefinition.states["locked"]